Esuene/Excel_DataAnalysis/Excel_DataAnalysis_WorkSummarised.md

 ### **Repo for data analysis using Microsoft Excel**

 ## Practice projects:
-	* Using Data from Kaggle
+	* Using Data from Kaggle, in .csv format
 		+ "Titanic Survival" from *Titanic: Machine Learning from Disaster (https://www.kaggle.com/c/titanic/data)* +